 - Excuses are just excuses.
 Reasons can be negotiated, excuses can be accepted.
 Don’t bother trying to point out the insanity of 9/11 as a justification for why you can’t photograph a public building.
 It’s not a sane reason, it’s an emotional excuse.

-- If you are in the wrong, trespassing or doing something illegal, then it’s your fault if you get into trouble.
+- If you are in the wrong for legiimate grounds of trespass, criminal engagement or doing something broadly recognisable as illegal, then it’s your fault if you get into trouble.

 - If you are in the right, yield and concede to the guy on the ground, even if they’re wrong.